anthonyadcs/newshomepage/README.md

 Have the Mobile-First method as a priority for developing responsiveness;
 Use the Javascript Vanilla language to develop page interactions.
 My aim in taking on this project is to improve my HTML and CSS skills, while practicing the language I've been focusing on most, Javascript.

+BY THE END OF THIS PROJECT, I:

+Developed my skills with DOM manipulation, styling with CSS, using grid layouts for the desktop layout.
+I also practised the HTML markup language, making everything as semantic as possible.